-Gentle Giants Dog and Puppy Food has No GMOs
+Gentle Giants Dog and Puppy Food has No GMOs.
+Gentle Giants Cat and Kitten Food has No GMOs

 (does not contain Genetically Modified Organisms)

-of Genetically Modified Organisms (GMOs) in other dog foods.
+of Genetically Modified Organisms (GMOs) in other pet foods.

 No GMO Ingredients